aces/Loris/modules/server_processes_manager/README.md

 ## Configurations

 The following configurations affect the load of the server_processes_manager module:

- - /opt/Loris-MRI/bin/mri/

-    - This setting displays the Page of the `server_processes_manager` module.

-        - To display the module you need to add the LORIS-MRI code path in the configuration module.
+ - The `LORIS-MRI code` path of the `Imaging Pipeline` tab in the configuration module must be set for the `server_processes_manager` module to load.

 ## Interactions with LORIS